alisson-gomesc/jkniv/jkniv-whinstone/jkniv-whinstone-jdk8/src/site/content/markdown/index.md

-Title: jkniv utils
+Title: jkniv whinstone jdk8

-jkniv utils
+jkniv-whinstone-jdk8
 --------------------

-This is a library for internal jkniv projects.
-Isn't recommend use `jkniv-utils` for you project because could be broke backward compatibility.
+This library is for jdk8 compatibility data types like: `Instant`, `Duration`, `LocalDateTime` etc.